 - Believe me they are worth every minute of your time!

 This bread is very popular all over Italy.
-Sometimes I like to make an Easter Bread from the South of Italy, it is a much drier bread and is used as a dunking bread in your morning caffe latte or afternoon espresso.
+Sometimes I like to make an Easter Bread from the South of Italy, it is a much drier bread and is used as a dunking bread in your morning caffe latte or afternoon espresso or this Easter Sweet bread from the North of Italy.
 But the most popular Easter Bread which is called Colomba or Dove Bread is also worth a try.

 How to colour eggs with Natural Dyes